Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Methods

-\textbf{3.
-Evaluation of the Autorater:} To evaluate the LLM’s performance, we utilized a human-labeled ``golden set'' ($N=100$).
-Given the complexity of the 38-label taxonomy, we employed two independent human raters (two authors of the paper with backgrounds in Natural Language Processing and Social Psychology) to establish a baseline of reliability.
-While the mean Cohen’s Kappa across all labels ($M=0.28$) reflects the inherent difficulty of the multi-label classification task, these figures are heavily influenced by the ``long tail'' of rare labels in our taxonomy.
-Due to this high disagreement, we considered the union of the two raters' responses as the golden set for evaluating the autorater.
-The $F_1$ score of the autorater ($M=0.53$) represents the relative difficulty of detecting various labels of the codebook in responses (diagrams of inter-rater agreement and autorater performance on individual labels are represented in the Supplementary Materials).
+\paragraph{3.
+Evaluation of the Autorater:} To evaluate autorater performance, we used a human-labeled gold-standard set ($N=100$).
+Given the complexity of the 38-label taxonomy, two authors with backgrounds in natural language processing and cross-cultural psychology served as independent human raters to establish a reliability baseline.
+The mean Cohen's Kappa across all labels ($M=0.28$) reflects the inherent difficulty of the multi-label classification task and is heavily influenced by the long tail of rare labels in our taxonomy.
+Given this disagreement, we used the union of both raters' labels as the gold standard for evaluating the autorater.
+The autorater achieved a mean $F_1$ score of 0.53, reflecting variable difficulty in detecting different labels (inter-rater agreement and autorater performance by label are reported in the Supplementary Materials).